Our approach to developing technology solutions

-ExxonMobil’s Emerging Technologies program brings together executives, scientists and engineers from across our businesses to identify and evaluate technology research opportunities with a long-term strategic focus.
-Our Emerging Technologies team seeks to understand a wide range of technology options and how they may shape the global energy system.
+ExxonMobil’s Emerging Technologies program brings together executives, scientists and engineers from across our businesses to identify and evaluate long-term, strategic research opportunities.
+We seek to understand a wide range of technology options and how they may shape the global energy system.
 Understanding the fundamental science serves as a basis for our broader research efforts and may lead to further technology development aimed at practical application.
-This awareness informs our internal analysis of the global energy landscape as reflected in our annual Outlook for Energy.
+The findings from this program help inform our internal analysis of the global energy landscape as reflected in our annual Outlook for Energy.

 Carbon capture and storage

-We believe the greatest opportunity for future large-scale deployment of CCS will be in the natural gas-fired power generation sector.
-While CCS technology can be applied to coal-fired power generation, the cost to capture CO2 is about twice that of natural gas-fired power generation.
-In addition, because coal-fired power generation creates about twice as much CO2 per unit of electricity generated, the geological storage space required to sequester the CO2 produced from coal-fired generation is about twice that associated with gas-fired generation.
+ExxonMobil believes that one of the greatest opportunities for future large-scale deployment of CCS will be in the gas-fired power generation sector.
+While CCS technology can be applied to coal-fired power generation, the cost to capture carbon dioxide is about twice that of natural gas-fired power generation.
+In addition, because coal-fired power generation creates about twice as much carbon dioxide per unit of electricity generated, the geological storage space required to sequester the carbon dioxide produced from coal-fired generation is about twice that associated with gas-fired generation.

 Performance and initiatives